lema-ufpb/app-saego-sebtt/README.md

-# SAEGO SEBTT Application Project - Graduate Alumni Tracking System
+# SAEGO SEBTT Application Project - Alumni Tracking System

 This project hosts a web application for tracking alumni from Superintendência do Ensino Básico, Técnico e Tecnológico (SEBTT), using an iframe that embeds a Power BI dashboard.
 The main objective is to provide an accessible interface to visualize and analyze relevant data about alumni.